 Now let’s look at the bigger picture: As a general rule of thumb, long-term emergency savings should ideally equal three to six months of living expenses saved.
 It’s a large sum of money, and it may even seem impossible to accumulate — but that’s why it’s a long-term goal.
 Creating a solid budget to identify what your expenses are will help you understand how much you need to save.
 It should also help you see where you could cut back in order to save.

 Saving can be hard, but UBT can help!
-For questions on building emergency savings or assistance with creating a strong budget, reach out to Caitlin Moore, Financial Literacy Manager at UBT.
-Caitlin is a certified financial coach and can help you, free of charge.
+For starters, you can download our free emergency fund calculator.
+For questions on building emergency savings or assistance with creating a strong budget, reach out to our Financial Literacy Manager at UBT.

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.